 This encourages new roots to appear near the tree, within the area of the root ball that will travel with the tree.
 After digging everything around the circumference of the tree, start digging under the tree to cut off the roots that lie below.
 If you are considering moving a tree of any size, it is best to work with a company that specializes in this process.
 Add a 2- to 3-inch layer of mulch over the soil above the root ball to help retain moisture and prevent cold damage if the tree doesn't move until after winter.

-Continuing proper care after the move is vital to your survival, as a tree can have a transition period of three to five years or more as it settles into your new home.
-With a shovel, dig a trench around the tree and cut under the roots and around the bottom of the earthen ball.
+Continuing proper care after the move is vital to its survival, as a tree can have a transition period of three to five years or more as it settles into its new home.